Ex-inmate robbed gun dealer while hyping prisoner re-entry

-NORFOLK, Va. — A Virginia man has been sentenced to almost 16 years in prison for a robbery committed just days before he was honored for supposedly turning his life around after getting out of prison.
+NORFOLK, Va. — A Virginia man who was lauded for turning his life around after getting out of prison now faces nearly 16 years imprisonment for robbery.

 Thirty-three-year-old Desmond Littlejohn of Norfolk was sentenced Tuesday for robbing a gun dealer in 2017.

-The Virginian-Pilot reports that the robbery occurred shortly before Littlejohn discussed prisoner re-entry issues with government leaders, posing for photos with the head of the Virginia Department of Corrections and U.S. Rep. Bobby Scott.
+The Virginian-Pilot reports the robbery occurred shortly before Littlejohn discussed how he had gotten out of prison and become a productive member of society with government leaders.
+He also posed for photos with the head of the Virginia Department of Corrections and U.S. Rep. Bobby Scott.

-In court documents, Littlejohn’s attorney asked for lenience, saying Littlejohn had spoken several times with local groups about prisoner re-entry and was committed to turning his life around.
+In court documents, Littlejohn’s attorney asked for lenience, saying Littlejohn had spoken to groups about prisoner re-entry and was committed to turning his life around.

 Prosecutors said Littlejohn’s participation in the re-entry program while simultaneously committing armed robbery made a mockery of the justice system.